JohnHeikens/CrossPP/README.txt

 sfml-window
 )

+if you need a library like zlib, you can also install it with vcpkg. vcpkg install zlib it will give instructions on what to put in cmakelists.txt!

 'uint32_t' is not a member of 'std':
 #include <cstdint> not <stdint> (stdint has no std:: namespace in front of it)